 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services is resuming work to repair public sewer pipes in SW Yamhill and SW Morrison Streets in downtown Portland.
+Environmental Services is continuing work to repair public sewer pipes in SW Yamhill and SW Morrison Streets in downtown Portland.
 Repairs to the 100 to 140-year-old sewer pipes will protect the public and the environment by reducing the possibility of sewage releases to buildings and streets.

 To repair the public sewer in the locations shown on the map, the city will employ a process called Cured-in-Place-Pipe Lining (CIPP).
 Work crews access the sewer from manholes to insert a flexible liner inside the old pipe.
 Steam or ultraviolet light inflates and cures the liner, which gradually hardens to form a rigid, smooth surface that seals cracks and restores the pipe to near-new condition.